 “The right of all workers to form and join trade unions and bargain collectively shall be recognized.
 The company shall, in those situations in which the right to freedom of association and collective bargaining are restricted under law, facilitate parallel means of independent and free association and bargaining for all workers.
 Workers' representatives shall not be the subject of discrimination and shall have access to all workplaces necessary to carry out their representation functions.”

 An obligation in and of itself is not enough, of course.
-Therefore, all of our producers are regularly and independently audited by organizations such as the Fair Wear Foundation.
+Therefore, all of our producers are regularly and independently audited by organizations such as Fair Wear.
 Auditors carefully review whether there are violations of freedom of association and the right to collective bargaining.
 This is verified through interviews within and outside the production site and by reviewing documents.

-Nearly all of our producers have already received training with the FWF Workplace Education Program.
+Nearly all of our producers in high risk countries have already received training with the Fair Wear Workplace Education Program.
 This program focuses on communication between employees and management.

 Training is performed separately for employees and management.
 One reason for this is that the content is different for each target group.
 Another reason is that when workers are among themselves, they ask more questions and raise concerns more freely than in presence of senior executives.